webreinvent/vaah-docs/docs/vaahcms-2/backend/generate-user.md

-# Vaahcms
+# VaahCMS

 [comment]: <> ([[toc]])

 ## Introduction

-This is a guide to generate user crud in module of VaahCms.
+This is a guide to generate user crud in module of VaahCMS.
 Before jumping to crud part project should have generated module and activated.
 For the module and theme set up follow below link:- [VaahCLI](https://github.com/webreinvent/vaahcli/tree/develop)